rmorshea/labox/docs/src/concepts/storages.md

 data even if the prefix may have changed since the data was written.

-A pattern used within Lakery when implementing a storage is to allow users to configure their storages with a "router" function that takes in the `Digest` and `name` of the data being saved and returns a dictionary with the storage-specific information needed to locate the data later.
+A pattern used within Lakery when implementing a storage is to allow users to configure their storages with a "router" function that takes in the `Digest` and `tags` of the data being saved and returns a dictionary with the storage-specific information needed to locate the data later.
 In the case of the [`S3Storage`][lakery.extra.aws.S3Storage], the router function must return an [`S3Pointer`][lakery.extra.aws.S3Pointer] dictionary with the `bucket` and `key` where the data is stored.
 This forces the storage implementation to be agnostic about where it's been configured to save data while still allowing it to save data in a location that can be reconstructed later.

-## Content Name

-When saving data, the `write_data` and `write_data_stream` methods accept a `name` argument.
-This is label given to the data by its [unpacker](./unpackers.md).
-This name is not globally unique and is not suitable on its own as storage key that can be used to retrieve the data later.
-It could be used as an additional [tag](#storage-tags) or as a prefix in a path to organize the data in the storage.

 ## Storage Tags